mitodl/pylti/docs/source/flask.rst

     app = Flask(__name__)

-Next let's look at how we can protect the landing page using pylti decorator.
+Next let's look at how we can protect the landing page using the ``pylti`` decorator.
 Note two things:
- * We use *@lti* decorator to protect route
+ * The *@lti* decorator protects the route
- * Route takes named argument *lti* which provides way to interact with an LTI consumer *lti* object is an instance of :py:class:`pylti.flask.LTI` .
+ * The route takes a named argument *lti* which interacts with an LTI consumer *lti* object is an instance of :py:class:`pylti.flask.LTI` .

 .. code-block:: python